Skip to content

 I see the light!

-Recently I started a new adventure by going backwards.
+About two years ago I started a new adventure by going backwards.
 My son “Grop” talked me into eating the primal way.
-This way of eating has many names, paleo, primal, produce based diet, and caveman diet, are just a few.
+This way of eating has many names, paleo, primal, indigenous eating, and caveman diet, are just a few.
 But anyway you stack it up, it is cutting out all grains, legumes, most sugars and dairy.
 One mostly eats lots of veggies, fruit and lean clean meats.

-I have been eating this new way, more or less, for about a year and amazingly enough, loving it.
-I love it.
-I LOVE IT!
-Which is so cool.
+I was very surprised that I love this way of eating.
+This is a bread addict talking here.
+I would eat bread with everything!
+So this is a huge departure for me and to love it on top of that!
+Very wonderful.
 I still have to take forays back into the grain and sugar world occasionally, just to remember how awful I feel from it.
 And then gladly go back to the Cavewoman Café.

 This blog will be devoted to my exploration and recipes in this new life of eating and being healthy.
 I will be getting on my soapbox occasionally, sharing wonderful recipes and bringing you along the way as I study and learn the old ways in a new world.